813-264-5583

 BILL BRUNTON

 Mr. Brunton was the Director of Aviation and Chief Pilot for a large corporation for several years.
-For the last 15 years Mr. Brunton has been a free lance pilot and instructor serving corporate and charter pilots for several different organizations'.
-Bill has flown for In Flight Review, Inc. since the year 2000 as an instructor, providing initial and recurrent training in piston and turboprop aircraft around the country
+For the last 35 years Mr. Brunton has been a free lance pilot and instructor serving as corporate and charter pilot for several different organizations.
+Bill has flown for In Flight Review, Inc. since the year 2000 as an instructor, providing initial and recurrent training in piston and turboprop aircraft around the country.

 GARY BROWN